 Views of a VMM Volunteer – Melissa Wallace

 When I went to Uganda as a VMM volunteer I learned that corporal punishment in schools was illegal.
-However, we were told that canning was still a problem.
-On our last day in the school one of the children asked me not to leave as the teachers would start canning them again although I had been assured that the school is really working to get rid of this practice.
+However, we were told that caning was still a problem.
+On our last day in the school one of the children asked me not to leave as the teachers would start caning them again although I had been assured that the school is really working to get rid of this practice.
 My first thought when I heard it was illegal was, “okay, if they break the law it should mean prison straight away”.
-WIth some research I found out that indeed it has been illegal since 2006.
+With some research I found out that indeed it has been illegal since 2006.
 So why are schools still working on getting rid of it?
 This really does bother me.
 I was reminded that getting rid of anything which has been part of the culture is a process and that Ireland too had gone through the exact same process.
 But after eleven years why is it taking so long?

 One challenge I believe that the teachers face is parents pleading with them to punish their children when they are bold.
 Yet, they are only children and will misbehave at times.
 I can see this as a big challenge.
 If the children are disciplined by being hit at home but not so at school what kind of message does this give them?
 I don’t quite know what the laws covering children in the home are in Uganda but maybe some services in the country could work with families who cannot grasp the injustice of hitting children.
 Or maybe, in the future, it might be possible that a workshop can be given for the parents in the school.
+(VMM are piloting radio plays in Uganda to address the issue of parents using corporal punishment at home.
+These plays provoke discussion around corporal punishment and highlight positive discipline methods).

 At times it does break my heart thinking that the children are still being subjected to corporal punishment in school, which should be a safe environment for children.
 But, from Ireland, all I can do for is to pray for them, pray that hearts will be filled with love.
 It is not just in St Noa’s that corporal punishment is a problem in Uganda.
 At times, as we passed schools, we had seen teachers with bats (not canes).
 So I pray for St Noa’s school and all the children in Uganda that they see an absolute end to corporal punishment in their schools.
 I place my trust in the programmes being delivered in the schools to combat this problem, such as those run by VMM.
 Prayer and trust help me sleep at night.